Lumpy skin disease affects cattle and water buffalo. It does not affect humans.

 If you report suspicion of lumpy skin disease APHA vets will investigate.

 If lumpy skin disease is confirmed the outbreak will be controlled in line with Scottish Government's Exotic Animal Disease Contingency Framework Plan and the Lumpy Skin Disease control strategy for Great Britain.
-(NB the attached control strategy is a consulation draft: The final version of the control strategy wil be published in spring 2018).

 What happens when LSD is suspected or confirmed